shleemars/bazelbuild-intellij/README.md

 `--define=ij_product=<IDE>-beta` which will be the next version after `<IDE>-latest`.
 A complete mapping of all currently defined versions can be found in  `intellij_platform_sdk/build_defs.bzl`.

-## Contributions

-We may be able to accept contributions in some circumstances.
-Some caveats:

-  * Before opening a pull request, first file an issue and discuss potential changes with the devs.
-This will often save you time you would otherwise have invested in a patch which can't be applied.
-  * We can't accept sylistic, refactoring, or "cleanup" changes.
-  * We have very limited bandwidth, and applying patches upstream is a time-consuming process.
-Large patches generally can't be accepted unless there's clear value for all our users.